DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 *Note*
 If you go back to tiling and notice your sprites look a little different this is because of the slicing.\
 To fix open the Sprite in the "Sprite Editor" and reset the green lines back to the edges.
-Or all four values of "Border" (in the grey box that appears in the editor) to 0.
+Or all four values of "Border" (in the gray box that appears in the editor) to 0.

 *Note Note*
 You can combine 9 slicing with tiling to create even better looking sprites.
 We won't talk about that here but try to play around with it if you want.